yihui-hu/super-bubble-web-prototype/README.md

 ### Adding attachments to the super bubble:

-1. Everything you need can be found in `SuperBubble.tsx`.
-Navigate to that file, and to add an item/attachment you want that conforms to the type `Attachment`, i.e. it should contain the following fields:
+1. Everything you need is in `SuperBubble.tsx`.
+Navigate to that file, and to add an item/attachment, it should conform to the type `Attachment`, i.e. it should contain the following fields:

 ```typescript
 interface Attachment {